vefthym/fairER/README.md

-#FairER
+## FairER

 This file contains techical information on how to setup and run FairER on Linux OS using Python (3.9).

 Before running the code:
-* install the DeepMatcher package using the command: `pip install deepmatcher`,
+* install the DeepMatcher package using the command: `pip install deepmatcher` (see note for Windows 10/11 users at the end),
 * install all the packages that Mojito requires to run, using the command: `pip install -r fairER/mojito/requirements.txt`
 * download the [Datasets from DeepMatcher](https://github.com/anhaidgroup/deepmatcher/blob/master/Datasets.md).
 * process the downloaded datasets by running the `read_datasets.py` file and changing the dataset name to the one you wish to process.